scrapli/scrapli_replay/docs/user_guide/basic_usage.md

 "live" device) in your CI setup.

 The second, is a "collector", and a "server" that allow you to build semi-interactive SSH servers that you can connect to for testing purposes.
+This allows you to have "mock"/"fake"/"dummy" SSH server(s) that look and feel like "real" network devices -- as with the pytest plugin, this could be useful in CI, or it could just be handy for offline testing.

 As you'd expect, if you are writing tests and wanting to have some reasonable assurances that your code that interacts with scrapli is doing what you think it should be doing, then you probably want to use the pytest plugin!